Davidcode2/blog/posts/understanding_ssl/understanding_ssl.md

 Let's check what we got so far.
 Gemini and a quick verification web search tell me that the above reasoning is correct.
-The `fullchain` certificate contains the public key, some info about the certificate like who it was issued to, by whom (Certificate Authority) and when it will expire.
+The `fullchain` certificate contains the public key, some info about the certificate, like who it was issued to, by whom (Certificate Authority) and when it will expire.
 Beyond that it contains the intermediate CA or CAs which enable the client to trace the chain of trust back to the Root CA.